 - More expensive than the other models.

-- If you do large jobs, like decks or fences or even a decent sized room, charging batteries is a killer.
+- If you do large jobs, like decks or fences or even a decent sized room, charging batteries and refilling is a killer.

 - You will need to repurchase bags for the container, but they are somewhat reusable if you clean them properly.

-Side Note: For most homeowners wondering about the difference between the Graco Cordless and the Graco UltraMax, I would recommend the Cordless.
+Pro Tip: For those wondering about the difference between the Graco Cordless and the Graco UltraMax, I would recommend the Cordless.
 The UltraMax comes with an additional tip that is finer and sprays hot solvents, but I don’t find any necessity for it or additional features that a DIYer/homeowner/light professional would need.
-There, I saved you $200.

 The simple truth is that airless sprayers deliver the best finish when used by someone experienced with them.
 They are a bit harder to control than their air-powered friends and can leave some drip marks if you aren’t careful.
 But if you are experienced with a sprayer, this is the one that makes a job fun!

-For Airless sprayers, I generally recommend the Control Pro 150, although the Magnum X5 is a good second choice.
 For me, the Wagner edges out the Magnum based on two factors: It has a better warranty and I like the soft spray fan better.
-The Wagner brands purposely use less pressure power to in order to create less overspray and create a safer work environment for a homeowner.
-The X5 sprays more horsepower, but the Control Pro sprays plenty fast, while giving you less overspray.
+The Wagner brands purposely use less pressure power in order to create less overspray and create a safer work environment for a homeowner.
+The X5 has more horsepower, but the Control Pro sprays plenty fast, while giving you less overspray.

 Control Pro 150 Pros: